sdpjswl/ASJPlistHelper/README.md

 ```objc
 - (BOOL)deletePlistWithError:(NSError * _Nullable *)error;
 ```
 You can delete the plist if you're done with it.
+To recreate, you must initialize another instance of `ASJPlistHelper`.

 # Credits